 - The trucking company is responsible for conducting background checks and adequately training drivers before they operate a truck.
 Additionally, the company must ensure all trucks undergo regular inspections and maintenance to keep them in constant safe conditions.
 Hiring a driver with a record of violating road laws or industry regulations and missing truck inspections could make the trucking company liable.

 - A truck manufacturer could be responsible if a defective part malfunctions, causing the truck to crash.
-Under these circumstances, you would file a product liability lawsuit.
+If it turns out there are defective truck parts involved, you could file a product liability lawsuit.
 Product liability cases require you to go up against a large manufacturing company, which would be challenging without legal representation.

 - A third-party mechanic could be liable if the trucking company outsourced inspections and maintenance to another company.
 The third-party company would be responsible if the truck crashed because of an issue the maintenance and inspection teams missed.